ardanlabs/gotraining/topics/language/exporting/README.md

 ## Packaging / Exporting

 Packages contain the basic unit of compiled code.
-They define a scope for the indentifiers that are declared within them.
+They define a scope for the identifiers that are declared within them.
 Learning how to package our code is vital because exported identifiers become part of the packages API.
-Stable and useable API's are incredibily important.
+Stable and usable API's are incredibly important.

 ## Notes